The Reluctant Dragon (1941 film): The Reluctant Dragon

 The cartoon starts with an introduction by the narrator of the story.
 One of the main characters, The Boy, who is reading a book about knights and bloodthirsty dragons, is introduced.
 His father comes rushing by, claiming to have seen a monster.
-The Boy reassures his father that it was only a dragon, to which the father panics and runs to the village in fear.
+The Boy reassures his father that it was only a dragon, which frightens the father, who runs to the village in fear.

 The Boy then goes to the Dragon's lair, where he is confronted not by a ferocious beast, but a shy, poetry-loving creature.
 Though surprised at seeing what a nice creature the Dragon is, the Boy befriends him.
 When he arrives back at the village, the Boy discovers that Sir Giles the Dragon slayer has arrived.
 He runs to tell the Dragon that he should fight him, only to be left disappointed when the Dragon announces that he never fights.
 The Boy visits Sir Giles (not St. George as in the original story), and it is revealed that Sir Giles is an old man.
 The Boy tells Sir Giles that the Dragon will never fight and they decide to visit him.